douglas444/minas-reference-implementation/README.md

 ## Documentation

-The documentation of this project is avaiable in the following link: https://douglas444.github.io/minas-reference-implementation/
+The documentation of this project is available in the following link: https://douglas444.github.io/minas-reference-implementation/

 ## Requirements